 (1) Civil penalty issued by the local government.
-A person who fails to conform to the terms of a substantial development, conditional use, or variance permit, who undertakes a development or use on shorelines of the state without first obtaining a permit; or who fails to comply with a cease and desist or enforcement order issued under these regulations may be subject to a civil penalty by local government.
+A person who fails to conform to the terms of a substantial development-permit, conditional use-permit or variance permit-issued under RCW 90.58.140, who undertakes a development or use on shorelines of the state without first obtaining a permiti, or who fails to comply with a cease and desist or enforcement order issued under these regulations may be subject to a civil penalty by local government.